Deleting posts automatically in Mastodon after a certain time period

 Using original page addresses to interact with posts and profiles

-If there’s a profile or post that you can’t find by searching on your server, you can use original pages to force your server to notice people and posts it hadn’t noticed before, including pages from other types of Fediverse server.
-Just copy and paste the original page’s address into the search box on Mastodon, and it will make that post or profile appear within your own server, where you will be able to interact with it directly.
+If there’s a profile or post that you can’t find by searching on your server, but it does show up in results on search engines such as Duckduckgo, Google etc, you can use these pages to force your server to notice people and posts it hadn’t noticed before, including pages from other types of Fediverse server.
+Just copy and paste the page’s web address into the search box on Mastodon, and it will make that post or profile appear within your own server where you will be able to interact with it directly.

-This process works in a very similar way to account addresses.
+The process of copying and pasting web addresses works in a very similar way to account addresses.

-Original pages are also useful if you want to share a profile or post with people outside the Fediverse, as you don’t have to be logged in to see them.
-Just give people the original page’s web address and it will open in any browser.
+Original pages are really useful if you want to share a profile or post with people outside the Fediverse, as you don’t have to be logged in to see them.
+Just give people the original page’s web address and it will open in any browser, they don’t have to log in or be a member.

 ↩ Back to the front page